AbdulazizAlzamil/WiseWatts-FrontEnd/README.md

 # WiseWatts-FrontEnd
-This is the implementation for the Fron-End of WiseWatts
+This is the implementation for the Front-End of WiseWatts